For urgent consular assistance call

 Romania is a member of the European Union (EU).

-Declare cash over 10,000 euros or equivalent if you're travelling between Romania and any non-EU country.
+Declare cash over 10,000 euros or equivalent if you're travelling between Romania and non-EU countries.
 This covers all forms of currency, not only cash.

-If you don't declare, or you give incorrect information, you'll need to pay a fine.
+If you don't declare or give incorrect information, you'll need to pay a fine.

 You don't need to declare cash if you're travelling to or from another EU country.